 Looking At FedEx's Recent Whale Trades

-Someone with a lot of money to spend has taken a bearish stance on FedEx (NYSE:FDX).
+A whale with a lot of money to spend has taken a noticeably bearish stance on FedEx.

+Looking at options history for FedEx (NYSE:FDX) we detected 24 strange trades.

 What's The Price Target?